alisw/alisw.github.io/infrastructure-release-process.md

 Creation of a release can be done in several ways, however this is the preferred workflow:

-* Create a branch in alidist called `AliPhysics-<aliroot-tag>-01-patches`.
+* If not present, create a branch in alidist called `AliPhysics-<aliroot-tag>-01-patches`.
 * Replace all the occurences of the old `<aliroot-tag>` with the new ones and commit on the newly created patches branch.
 In particular make sure that the `defaults-release.sh` file has the overrides for AliRoot and AliPhysics.
-* Create a release in alidist called `AliPhysics-<aliroot-tag>-01` using the `AliPhysics-<aliroot-tag>-01-patches` branch.
+You can do this by running the [Prepare AliPhysics tag](https://github.com/alisw/alidist/actions?query=workflow%3A%22Prepare+AliPhysics+tag%22) Github Action.
+This will take care of preparing a release in alidist called `AliPhysics-<aliroot-tag>-01` using the `AliPhysics-<aliroot-tag>-01-patches` branch.
 * Create a release in AliRoot called `<aliroot-tag>` using your branch of choice.
 * Create a release in AliPhysics called `<aliroot-tag>-01` using your branch of choice.